-A Franchisee Network
+Franchising: A Franchisee Network

 There are other franchise owners who, like you, invested in the opportunity.
 They have experienced things from the front line, and can help you out with problems that may arise.
 As a matter of fact, the franchisee network is so important, that if I was authoring the franchise operations manual, I would highlight the fact that there is a network of like-minded franchisees ready and willing (for the most) to assist you.
 They’re the ones with the answers.
 They’re the ones who have probably experienced the issues that you’re just beginning to experience.
 Don’t be shy.
 Reach out to fellow franchisees and ask them for help and ideas when needed.

-The Cons Of Franchise Ownership
+The Cons Of Owning A Franchise

 Franchising isn’t perfect.
 That’s because humans are involved.

 There are some negatives when it comes to franchise ownership.